Law360 “Expert Analysis” by Lawrence S. Ebner & Lisa N. Himes (published Sept. 24, 2015)

 On remand, the district court, based on military depositions and contractual documents, found that “the military maintained control over all relevant aspects of Abu Ghraib, including the manner in which interrogations were carried out … .
 The military clearly chose how to carry out tasks related to the interrogation mission, while CACI had no discretion in any operational matters.”
 Al Shimari v.
 CACI Premier Tech.
 Inc., 2015 WL 4740217, at *9.
 Thus, the district court held that under the first test described above, the political question doctrine bars the litigation in its entirety.
 In addition, the district court held that the second test applies because adjudicating the suit “would involve questioning sensitive military judgments” — specifically, the “debate within the Executive Branch about what were morally appropriate [interrogation] techniques and what could be justified by military necessity.”
 Id. at *10.

 Now the Fourth Circuit will have the opportunity to review the district court’s application of the political question doctrine.
-As indicated above, that doctrine is one of several pretrial defenses available to government contractors that are subjected to tort suits arising out of the services that they provide to the U.S. military both abroad and domestically.
+As indicated above, that doctrine is one of the pretrial defenses available to government contractors that are subjected to tort suits arising out of the services that they provide to the U.S. military both abroad and domestically.

 In amicus curiae briefs requested by the Supreme Court in the Burn Pit and Harris cases cited above, the solicitor general successfully recommended against the granting of certiorari because of the way that those particular appeals were postured.
 In those same briefs, however, the solicitor general agreed that the political question doctrine bars suits that would require a court to second-guess military judgments.
 Further, the solicitor general argued that state tort claims arising out of contractual services performed by war-zone contractors are preempted if a similar claim, filed directly against the United States, would be barred by sovereign immunity under the “combatant activities” exception to the Federal Tort Claims Act’s general waiver of sovereign immunity.
 See 28 U.S.C. § 2680(j).
 The solicitor general’s briefs contended that a broad federal preemption doctrine in battlefield contractor suits would best serve the government’s interests of ensuring that the commencement, or even threat, of tort litigation does not interfere with the U.S. military’s increasing reliance on government contractors for combat support services.